Articles in Featuring Felines are written by

 The first Mr Bigelow

 Mrs Bigelow lived at the manor for almost 11 years, passing away of old age early in 1989.
 Her mysterious arrival at the hotel meant that no one knew her real age or history.
-It turned out, though, that she was unknowingly to become the first of a feline legacy at Stonehurst that continues up to the present.
+It turned out, though, that she was unknowingly to become the first of a feline legacy at Stonehurst.
 In autumn 1989, nearly a year after the passing of Bigelow the First, the owner again arrived for work early one morning to find another white cat was sitting right outside the Manor's front door he could hardly believe what he was seeing!
 This cat, too, was sickly, hungry and in need of attention which he soon received to regain his health.
 He became, of course, Mr Bigelow!
 His resemblance to his predecessor was uncanny, even down to a nick out of his right ear.

 Mr Bigelow was well known for mysteriously appearing in guest rooms and making himself right at home on the guests' beds.
 His fame spread far and wide; such was his popularity that even people staying at other hotels in the area would drive up to Stonehurst to meet him while guests staying at the Manor would treat him to shrimp cocktails!
 Mr Bigelow II enjoyed a great lifestyle until he developed a heart condition and died in 2001.